danieljbae/youtube_screentime/README.md

 - What type of videos do I watch?
 - When do I watch said categories?

-Inspired by iPhone's screentime and the recent documentary "The Social Dilemna", which underscores the rapid increase of usage in technology.
+Inspired by iPhone's screentime and the recent documentary "The Social Dilemna", which underscores the rapid increase of in technology usage.

 ## Demo
-Watch history over the past 2000 videos I've watched
+My watch history during the week of 10-4-2020

 ![Alt Text](./demo/screentime_demo_v2.gif)